Learn about Connectors

 You’re using a multi-cloud environment (AWS and Azure), so you have one Connector in AWS and another in Azure.
 Each manages the Cloud Volumes ONTAP systems running in those environments.

-A service provider might use one Cloud Central account to provide services for their customers, while using another account to provide disaster recovery for one of their business units.
+A service provider might use one NetApp account to provide services for their customers, while using another account to provide disaster recovery for one of their business units.
 Each account would have separate Connectors.

 When to switch between Connectors